-- Don’t ignore the audit: Ignoring the audit will not be beneficial for the taxpayer.
+- Take immediate action: Ignoring the audit will not be beneficial for the taxpayer.
 If you are thinking that it will just go away if you ignore it, you are wrong.
 The IRS will not forget about you or the taxes they think you will owe.

-- Don’t lie to the auditor: Lying to the auditor is a federal crime.
+- Tell the auditor the truth: Lying to the auditor is a federal crime.
 Be upfront and present the facts to the IRS auditor.
 They will find out if you are lying or trying to hide something.
 If the auditor thinks you are lying or hiding information or even money, they will not hesitate to reach out to a third party, like family, friends or business partners, and question them if they think they will give them the information.

-- The IRS auditor doesn’t have the final say in the audit: If you do not agree with the auditor’s findings, you can appeal their decision.
-You can file an appeal and then you will be able to present your case to an appeals officer.
+- Keep in mind the IRS auditor doesn’t have the final say in the audit: If you do not agree with the auditor’s findings, you can appeal their decision.
+You can file an appeal, and then you will be able to present your case to an appeals officer.
 If you still don’t agree with the appeals officer’s findings, you can dispute those findings in Tax Court.

-- You need to file all your tax returns before meeting with the auditor: If you are selected for an audit it is very important that you file all your missing tax returns.
+- File all your tax returns before meeting with the auditor: If you are selected for an audit, it is very important that you file all your missing tax returns.
 If you have missing tax returns during the audit, the auditor can file the returns for you, which is called a substitute for return.
-They will not claim any deductions, credits, or dependents for you, which can lead to a large tax balance.
+They will not claim any deductions, credits or dependents for you, which can lead to a large tax balance.

-- When in doubt, seek a higher authority: IRS audits are no easy walk in the park.
-You need to have knowledge of how to navigate the audit, know your rights as a taxpayer, and how to advocate for yourself.
-Unless you are a seasoned veteran with audits, it would be in your best interest to seek advice from a tax professional.
+- Seek a higher authority: IRS audits are no easy walk in the park.
+You need to have knowledge of how to navigate the audit, know your rights as a taxpayer and how to advocate for yourself.
+Unless you are a seasoned veteran with audits, it would be in your best interest to seek advice from a tax professional at Polston Tax.
 Tax professionals deal with the IRS every day and will be able to navigate you through the audit and fight for you on your behalf.